brunt/twitch-rpg/README.md

 ### Quick local run
 * front end: `cd` into client folder, run `nix develop`
 * back end: `cargo run --package twitch-rpg-server --bin twitch-rpg-server`

+All tiles have been drawn by David E. Gervais, and are published under the [Creative Commons licence](http://creativecommons.org/licenses/by/3.0/).
+Note: There's been at least one tiny change made to the tiles.

+The tiles can be downloaded here: http://pousse.rapiere.free.fr/tome/

+The tiles were originally created for [Dungeon Odyssey](http://www.malfador.com/domain.html).